Research Interests

 Metal Oxide / Liquid Interfaces

 Metal oxide/water interfaces play an important role in biology, catalysis, energy storage, photocatalytic water splitting, or fuels from CO2 (artificial photosynthesis).
 Our research focuses on using molecular simulations to uncover the solvation dynamics at such interfaces, for example of the hematite/water interface [Phys.
 Chem.
 Chem.
 Phys., 2022].
 Machine learning potentials have been an indispensable tool to accelerate these simulations, thereby allowing us to converge dynamical properties which is not possible using brute-force ab initio molecular dynamics.
 Another complementary aspect are thermodynamic properties, particularly free energy differences which determine the microscopic structure.
 One example are protonation states which are governed by their corresponding deprotonation free energies.
-Recently, we have devised a systematic workflow to calculate such free energies using thermodynamic integration from machine learning potentials and active learning [ChemPhysChem, 2024].
+Recently, we have devised a systematic workflow to calculate such free energies using thermodynamic integration [ChemPhysChem, 2024] or Umbrella sampling [J. Phys.
+Chem.
+Lett, 2025] from machine learning potentials and active learning.

 Liquids and Solutions

 Liquids and solutions are essential to daily life, particularly liquid water (“the matrix of life”1) and aqueous solutions.
 Understanding solvent-solute interactions is crucial, as solvents actively influence chemical reactions, thermodynamic properties (e.g., melting and boiling points), and conductivities.
 These interactions also affect protein folding in biological systems and determine the bioavailability of pharmaceuticals.
 Previously, we studied water along its liquid-vapor phase diagram up to the supercritical phase, demonstrating that the characteristic hydrogen bond network of liquid water largely dissipates under these conditions [Angew.
 Chem.
 Int.
-Ed., 2020].
-Now, we are expanding our research towards electrolyte solutions and other industrially relevant solvents.
+Ed., 2020] [Science Advances, 2025].
+Employing our approach to perform electric field simulations (see above), we could recently compute conductivities of aqueous salt solutions and explore the transition from vehicular to structural motion of ions as charge carriers in liquid water [J. Phys.
+Chem.
+B, 2026].

 1P.
 Ball in "Life's Matrix: A Biography of Water"